raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/iterables.md

 //=> 1331
 ~~~~~~~~

-Balanced against their flexibility, our "lazy iterables" use structure sharing.
+Balanced against their flexibility, our "lazy collections" use structure sharing.
 If we mutate a collection after taking an iterable, we might get an unexpected result.
 This is why "pure" functional languages like Haskell combine lazy semantics with immutable collections, and why even "impure" languages like Clojure emphasize the use of immutable collections.

-### eager iterables
+### eager collections

 Arrays have *eager* semantics for `.map`, `.filter`, `.rest` and `.take`.
-They return another array, not a lazy iterable.
-Whereas, the `Stack` and `Pair` collections we wrote have *lazy* semantics: They return a lazy iterable and when we want a true collection, we have to gather the elements into an array or another collection using `.from`:
+They return another array, not a lazy collection.
+Whereas, the `Stack` and `Pair` collections we wrote have *lazy* semantics: They return a lazy collection.
+When we want a true collection, we have to gather the elements into an array or another collection using `.from`:

 {:lang="js"}
 ~~~~~~~~